HighTide2020/Docker-WordPress/README.md

-# Simple & fast spin up for monorepo single developer WordPress Dev using Docker for local development
+# Simple fast spin up for single WordPress Local Development Enviorment.

-Has that MAMP feel on tradtional LAMP stack.
+Uses Docker
+Classic MAMP feel.
 Easy to intergrate web hooks or code deploy to AWS or DO by making deployment branch and rewriting URLs and wp-config file exculsive to deployment branch.

 SSH in to Docker shell to install WP-CLI in need be also can use locally installed composer and WP-CLI instead